Gauge theory for string algebroids: String algebroids and liftings

 \subsection{Holomorphic string algebroids}

 Let $X$ be a complex manifold of dimension $n$.
-A holomorphic Courant algebroid $(Q,\la\, , \ra,[\,,],\pi)$ over $X$ consists of a holomorphic vector bundle $Q \to X$, with sheaf of sections denoted also by $Q$, together with a holomorphic non-degenerate symmetric bilinear form $\la\, ,\ra$, a holomorphic vector bundle morphism $\pi:Q\to TX$, and a homomorphism of sheaves of $\underline{\CC}$-vector spaces
+We denote by $\cO_X$ and $\underline{\CC}$ the sheaves of holomorphic functions and $\CC$-valued locally constant functions on $X$, respectively.
+A holomorphic Courant algebroid $(Q,\la\, , \ra,[\,,],\pi)$ over $X$ consists of a holomorphic vector bundle $Q \to X$, with sheaf of sections denoted also by $Q$, together with a holomorphic non-degenerate symmetric bilinear form $\la\, ,\ra$, a holomorphic vector bundle morphism $\pi:Q\to TX$, and a homomorphism of sheaves of $\underline{\CC}$-modules